 You can get a quote and purchase your California Auto Dealer Bond in one minute.
-Click the button below to get started.
+Save now with Jet!

 Jet Insurance Company provides this bond directly to the dealer without brokers and agents, meaning dealers can save hundreds on their bond.

 Whether you are a lessor-retailer, or a used, franchise, wholesale, or motorcycle dealer, the California DMV Occupational License Division requires a vehicle dealership to have a surety bond.
 This Auto Dealer Bond is required as a financial guarantee to protect consumers from damages arising from negligent or fraudulent dealer behavior.

 There are two bond requirements for dealers and Jet has the best prices for both.
 The $50,000 Auto Dealer Bond for used and new dealers starts at $38 a month or $375 for one year.

 The $10,000 bond for wholesalers starts at $10 a month or $100 for one year.
 The same goes for motorcycle-only dealers who need a $10,000 surety bond.
 Multi-year terms are available for all bonds at a discount.

 |$50,000 Used/New Dealer||$38||$375||$656|